apacheignite/documentation/sql/dml.md

   "body": "DML queries, as well as all the `SELECT` queries, are SQL ANSI-99 compliant."
 }
 [/block]
-Since all the data is stored in Data Grid in a form of key-value entries, all the DML related operations are converted into corresponding cache key-value based commands like `cache.put(...)` or `cache.invokeAll(...)` in some stage of a DML query execution.

-Let's have a deep look at how all these DML statements are implemented and can be used by your application.
+Ignite stores all the data in memory in the form of key-value pairs and hence all the DML related operations are converted into corresponding cache key-value based commands like `cache.put(...)` or `cache.invokeAll(...)`.
+Let's take a deep look at how the DML statements are implemented in Ignite.
 [block:api-header]
 {
   "type": "basic",
   "title": "DML API"
 }
 [/block]
-In general, all the DML statements can be divided into two groups.
-The ones that add new entries into a cache (`INSERT` and `MERGE`) and those which modify existed data (`UPDATE` and `DELETE`).
+In general, all the DML statements can be divided into two groups - Those that add new entries into a cache (`INSERT` and `MERGE`), and those that modify the existing data (`UPDATE` and `DELETE`).

-To execute these statements in Java you need to use existed `SqlFieldsQuery` API, that is described in [this section](https://apacheignite.readme.io/docs/sql-queries#section-sqlfieldsqueries) in terms of its usage for `SELECT` queries.
+To execute these statements in Java, you need to use existed `SqlFieldsQuery` API, that is described in [this section](https://apacheignite.readme.io/docs/sql-queries#section-sqlfieldsqueries) in terms of its usage for `SELECT` queries.
 The API is used by DML operations the same way as for read-only queries except that `QueryCursor<List<?>>`, that is returned by a `SqlFieldsQuery` as a result of DML statement execution, contains a single-item `List<?>` of `long` type and that item signifies a number of cache items that were affected by the DML statement.
 [block:callout]
 {
   "type": "info",